huibschoots/huibschoots.github.io/_posts/2020-05-17-do-we-need-testers.md

 ---

-<blockquote class="prompt-info">The first version of this blog was published on [linkedin](https://www.linkedin.com/pulse/do-we-need-testers-skilled-testing-yes-huib-schoots/) on February 5, 2020 titled “Do we need testers?
-No!
-Do we need skilled testing?
-Yes!”.
-I added my new insights to this blogpost.</blockquote>{:target="_blank"}

 Last week I did a talk at Agile, Testing & DevOps Showcase in Amsterdam.
 My topic was “Testing in modern times“.

 <SLIDES HERE>